PCB layout considerations for non-isolated switching power supplies

 Power Design Layout Checklist

-Table 1 provides a sample checklist of the dual phase LTC3855 supply shown in Figure 10.
+To summarize the layout design discussion in this article, Table 1 provides a sample checklist of the dual phase LTC3855 supply shown in Figure 10.
 Using such a checklist will aid the designer to ensure that the result is a well layed out power supply design.